ericDeCourcy/Notes/tw200/tw200-2018-maintenance-notes.md

 - [Discussions about the coaster circuit diaphram and carb tuning](https://www.tw200forum.com/threads/those-with-carb-issues-will-want-to-see-this.8207/)
 - [Video: "How the idle circuit works"](https://www.youtube.com/watch?v=S-fUkEEiork)

+### Pilot screw
+- The pilot screw is accessible on the outside of the carb, and meters idle fuel flow especially when the throttle is closed.
+Basically there's a hole in the main carb tube, right next to the engine intake manifold.
+The screw, when tightened, closes fuel flow and restricts it.
+When loosened, it opens fuel flow.
+I found that tightening the pilot screw helped when the bike was running too rich, it seemed like i was having issues combusting fuel.
+I deduced it was running rich by see particulates in the exhaust (AKA, "seeing" the exhaust), and by seeing that the bike died when the choke was pulled.

 ### Personal observations
 - The part where the carb connects to the airbox is flexible rubber, so the carb can be pushed into that to get the clearance to pull it out from the engine manifold
 - There's two types of carb on tw's - this is the "new" carb AKA the "TK" carb.
 You can see it's a TK carb because the metal has a "TK" in a little circle cast into the side of the carburetor.